HajarOUAAROUCH/Temperature_Tracking_for_Vaccines_using_Blockchain/README.md

 v14.16.0

 ## Use npm to install MQTT client library and Web3
-// create a new project
-npm init -y
+// create a folder project and type in command line: npm init -y

 // Install dependencies

 npm install mqtt --save

-npm install web3
+npm install web3 // in the project repository

 # Smart Contract Repository